Table of Contents

 Can a Blood Test Detect Thyroid Cancer?

-It is a common misconception that a standard thyroid function test can screen for thyroid cancer.
-In the vast majority of cases (over 95%), thyroid cancer does not affect hormone production.
-This means your TSH, T4, and T3 results can look perfectly "normal" even if a malignancy is present.
+A standard thyroid function test generally cannot screen for thyroid cancer.
+In over 95% of cases, thyroid cancer does not affect hormone production, meaning TSH, Free T4, and Free T3 results can look perfectly "normal."

 Most thyroid cancers are detected through:

-1. Physical Examination: Feeling a lump or nodule in the neck.
+- Physical Examination: Feeling a lump or nodule.

 How to Prepare for a Blue Horizon Test

-2. Sample: Follow the instructions carefully.
-For finger-prick tests, ensure your hands are warm to encourage blood flow.
+- Sample: Follow the instructions.
+For finger-prick tests, ensure hands are warm to encourage flow.
+For comprehensive panels, we use professional blood draws at partner clinics.

-3. Return: Send your sample back to our accredited laboratory.
+- Return: Send your sample to our accredited laboratory.

-4. Results: We typically aim for a 5-working-day turnaround once the lab receives the sample.
-Your results are emailed as a secure PDF report.
+- Results: We aim for a 5-working-day turnaround.
+You will receive a secure PDF report.

 Taking Your Results Back to Your GP

-We often say that a blood test is the start of a conversation, not the end of one.
-If your Blue Horizon results show something "Elevated" or "Borderline," the next step is to book a follow-up appointment with your GP.
+A blood test is the start of a conversation.
+If your results show "Elevated" or "Borderline" markers, book a follow-up with your GP.

 Tips for a Productive Conversation: